 Anything beyond the strict definitions of Permitted Development Rights is going to need a full planning permission application to be submitted to the demanding green belt planning specialists of your local council.

 There are no hard and fast rules or easy fixes for planning permission in the Green Belt – each case is very reliant on its individual context, the design, the impact, and on the council’s approach to these different factors.
 Projects like Haseley Manor in Warwick and Longford Marina near Coventry depend on these subtleties.
-This is where we come in.
+And this is when you need planning experts.

 Why you need green belt experts like